Rewards

 env = gym.make('Eplus-discrete-stochastic-mixed-v1', reward=CustomReward)

-For advanced reward functions, we recommend inheriting from our main class, LinearReward, and overriding relevant methods.
-Our reward functions simplify observation processing to extract consumption and comfort violation data, from which absolute penalty values are calculated.
-Weighted reward terms are then calculated from these penalties and summed.
+Pre-defined reward functions simplify observation processing to extract consumption and comfort violation data, from which penalty values are calculated.
+Weighted reward terms are then computed from these penalties and subsequently added.

 Reward steps structure